SenseLogic/PENDOWN/README.md

 Check that both fonts are properly installed on your system.

+> The Pendown page doens't apply the page breaks.

+They are used when printing the page from the browser, or when the file is loaded in LibreOffice Write.

 ### Frequently asked questions

 > How can I force Pendown to use black as the default text color ?